OyinkansolaAlimi/KMS-inventory-analysis--Capstone-project/README.md

   group by Customer_Name
   order by Totalsales asc

-  select * from [KMS Sales Data]

-  5.----KMS incurred the most shipping cost using which shipping method?
-  SELECT TOP 1 "Ship_Mode", SUM("Shipping_Cost") AS TotalShippingCost
-FROM [KMS Sales Data]
+  5.----KMS incurred the most shipping cost using which shipping method?= DELIVERY TRUCK; 51144.540 SELECT TOP 1 "Ship_Mode", SUM("Shipping_Cost") AS TotalShippingCost FROM [KMS Sales Data]
 GROUP BY Ship_Mode